Award-winning Author Launches Fifth Book in Mystery Series

 Abit Bradshaw, the other lead character, started as a supporting character, but due to reader response grew to become the most important character in the series.
 His life is chronicled from age 15 through 37 (to date) in the series.
 "I vividly recall the first time he showed up in my writing.
 I had no idea he was about to make the scene.
 He just popped into the story and wormed his way into my heart," McDaniel says.
 "Gradually I made more and more opportunities for him.
 And when the reviews came in?
 People told me they couldn't wait to see Abit again.
 I was more than happy to oblige."

-The series continues with the fifth book, Deep in the Forest, due out in late 2021.
+The series continues with the fifth book, Deep in the Forest.
+McDaniel is already working on book six.

 ABOUT THE AUTHOR: